Ceasar/Encyclopedia/src/adler_1966.rst

     It is not entirely humbug, because we usually know a little more and can do a little better than our best students.

 ..
-[14]
-    Nevertheless, many ignorant people make this mistake, mistaking quantity of reading for quality of reading.
-(We call these people sophomores meaning "wise fools".)

-..
 [15]
     Some, but not all learning can be achieved through reading: we can learn